 At euroClinix, you can buy prescription treatments Diflucan and Gyno-Daktarin for thrush that are clinically proven to alleviate symptoms and cure the yeast infections quickly.
 If you would like to use a strong and medically proven cream rather than the over-the-counter methods, or would prefer to take antifungal tablets, you can purchase either of these two vaginal thrush treatments after completing our straightforward online consultation.

-On orders placed before 4.30pm, you will receive your medication the very next day, or same day for London postal codes, at no extra cost so you can begin to alleviate symptoms as soon as possible.
+On orders placed before 4.30pm, you will receive your medication the very next day at no extra cost so you can begin to alleviate symptoms as soon as possible.